unalignedcoder/auto-theme/README.md

 	![image](https://github.com/user-attachments/assets/0999c082-16ec-456c-ba58-88783bc1abb3)

-Alternatively, use any `.theme` file found in the system, or downloaded online.
 Notice that `.theme` files can always be directly modified in a simple text editor.

 3) Open the file `Config.ps1` and modify the following variables as preferred: